 “Are there plans to add more data?”
 Verify we’ve already added this IPEDs data, and is there other stuff we want to flag as coming soon?

 Yes!
-We are planning to add more IPEDS data and will update datasets with more recent data as they become available.
+We are planning to add more IPEDS data and will update existing datasets with more recent data as they become available.
+We also plan to add data from Federal Student Aid, the National Center for Charitable Statistics, and more.
 To find out when we’ve added or updated data, sign up for our newsletter here.

 “Acknowledgements” add new funder info